Brazilian Bombshell Erika Gray Shows Off Her Insanely Tight Abs, Spills Out Of Cut-Off Shirt In Racy New Snap

 “Influencers with up to 1 million followers can get $10,000 [per post], depending on the platform, and 1 million followers and up, you’re getting into territory where they can charge $100,000.
 Some can even get $250,000 for a post!” he said.

-While Erika Gray may still be far off from Instagram mega-stars like Kylie Jenner, her large and very dedicated following has likely earned her a comfortable salary — in addition to all the tropical locations that she gets to travel to for her revealing photo shoots.
+While Erika Gray may still be far off from Instagram mega-stars like Kylie Jenner, her large and very dedicated following has likely earned her a comfortable salary — in addition to all the tropical locations that she gets to travel to for her revealing photoshoots.
 The Brazilian model recently spent several days at an adults-only resort in Mexico, sharing plenty of racy pictures to promote it.